Victxrlarixs/debian-cde/README.md

 We've spent months ensuring the retro experience doesn't break on modern hardware.
 Our **Responsive Engine** ensures that whether you're on a 4K monitor or a smartphone, the CDE layout remains proportional and usable.

 - **Interaction Parity**: Double-tap to open, long-press for context menus, and tap-to-focus for the terminal virtual keyboard.
-- **Zero-Overflow**: Strict window clamping ensures no horizontal scroll, ever.

-### GNU Emacs
+### XEmacs

 A core pillar of the Debian-CDE experience.
 Much more than a text editor, it's a faithful recreation of the classic environment:

 - **Interactive Minibuffer**: No pop-ups for system operations.
 All commands (`M-x`), file visits (`C-x C-f`), and saves (`C-x C-w`) happen natively in the interactive lower minibuffer.
 - **Classic Keybindings**: Support for `C-x`, `C-g` (abort), `C-k` (kill line), `M-w`/`C-y` (copy/paste), and many more.
-- **Visual Fidelity**: Accurate mode-line with line/column counters, file status indicators, and the iconic GNU Emacs splash screen.
+- **Visual Fidelity**: Accurate mode-line with line/column counters, file status indicators, and the iconic XEmacs splash screen.
 - **Scratch Buffer**: Starts with a fully functional `*scratch*` buffer for Lisp-style (or plain text) note-taking.

 ---